How to Increase University Staff Efficiency

 The Rise of Package Delivery

 Letters are practically obsolete; students rely on emails and texts to communicate with friends and family.
-Most university mailrooms were built in a time where the influx of letters greatly outnumbered that of packages.
+Most university mailrooms were built at a time when the influx of letters greatly outnumbered that of packages.
 This trend has shifted.
 Packages containing everything from food to electronics to books are piling up in mailrooms that don’t have the capacity to store them, nor the technology to efficiently sort and distribute them.

 Streamline the Package Delivery System